liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/03-sync-desktop/04-sync-folder.markdown

 impossible.

 | **Warning:** Deleting a file in your Sync folder also deletes it in the
-| @product@ instance and in other clients.
+| @sharepoint@ instance and in other clients.
 If you accidentally delete a file, it
 | can be recovered from the instance's Recycle Bin.
 The Recycle Bin is enabled
 | by default.
 File recovery is, however, impossible if the instance or Site
 | administrator has disabled the Recycle Bin.